 Chickens- those “gateway animals”.
 So, you get a few chicks and then they get big.
 What do you do with them now?
 “To free range or not to free range?”
 That is the big question.

-We’ve been raising free range chickens for 7 years now.
+We’ve been raising free range chickens for many years now.
 In that time, we’ve learned quite a few things along the way.
 While I prefer the free range method because raising pastured poultry is important to us, I know it is not for everyone.

 Don’t feel bad if you decide not to free range your chickens, it just might not be a good option for you.
 If you have a small property, live in a neighborhood, have a lot of predators, or any other reason it’s ok to raise them confined.
 Just be sure that they have enough space for them to stretch their legs.